Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST and JWST: Modeling

 \subsection{PSF Model}

 To obtain a realistic fit of the lenses, \texttt{Lenstronomy} requires a model of the point spread function (PSF) for the instrument that produces the input images, which are convolved with the model light profiles to reproduce the observed data.
 For J2218-3322, due to the undersampled nature of WFC3 images, a precise analytical PSF of the detector is difficult to acquire.
 Rather, it is common to extract an empirical PSF model from a different object than the target in the same image, usually a nearby field star.
 No star is in the field of J2218-3322 that has sufficient brightness necessary for our science goal.
 Instead, we employ an empirical PSF extracted from an object observed by the same WFC3 filter with a similar exposure time in an archival data hosted on the Mikulski Archive for Space Telescopes (MAST; file ID: 1329728, originally from HST program GO-15986, PI: Mutchler).
 For J0803+3908 and J0813+2545, both fields have very few bright stars with only the brightest one showing satisfactory quality, thus we extract the brightest star in each of the fields and set them as the sample PSF model.
+This ensures the templates are reduced with the same procedure as that for the data.